FlamesIsCool/namushort/README.md

 # Namus URL Shortener

 This is a very small URL shortener written in Node.js using only built-in modules.
 It stores short URLs in a local `urls.json` file.
-The project includes a simple web page with a form to create short links and a Buy Me A Coffee button.
+The project includes a sleek black-and-white page with a grid background, glass blur effects, a cursor-following dot and Buy Me A Coffee button.

 ## Running locally